Apollo-Level2-Web-Dev/L2-B2-Assignment-8-Full-stack/4-Flat-Shareing-Application.md

     - **createdAt (DateTime):** The timestamp indicating when the user profile was created.
     - **updatedAt (DateTime):** The timestamp indicating when the user profile was last updated.

+## Relational Description
+1. **User Model:**
+   - One-to-One relationship with UserProfile (each user has one profile).
+   - One-to-Many relationship with Booking (each user can make multiple bookings).

+2. **Flat Model:**
+   - One-to-Many relationship with Booking (each flat can have multiple bookings).

+3. **Booking Model:**
+   - Many-to-One relationship with User (each booking belongs to one user).
+   - Many-to-One relationship with Flat (each booking is for one flat).

+4. **UserProfile Model:**
+   - One-to-One relationship with User (each profile belongs to one user).

 ## **Error Handling:**

 Implement proper error handling throughout the application.
 Use global error handling middleware to catch and handle errors, providing appropriate error responses with status codes and error messages.